D-Shape: Demonstration-Shaped Reinforcement Learning via Goal Conditioning: Experimental Evaluation

 Each algorithm is run with only a single demonstration.
 To study the ability of each algorithm to utilize suboptimal demonstrations, the experiments are performed with four demonstrations of varying qualities: optimal, good, medium, and worst.
 For the goal-based gridworld tasks considered, any state trajectory from the start position (which is always in the bottom left corner) to the goal position that decreases its distance from the goal by going right or up at each timestep, is an optimal demonstration.
 Thus, suboptimal demonstrations must consist of trajectories that either (1) go to an incorrect goal, or (2) do not decrease their distance to the goal at some timestep.

-This paper considers optimal demonstrations---which are manually computed---and suboptimal demonstrations of the first type.
+The experiments consider optimal demonstrations---which are manually computed---and suboptimal demonstrations of the first type.
 More specifically, the optimal demonstrations in the experiments are those that always follow the bottom and right edges of the gridworld; see Figure \ref{fig:task_fig} for an example of the task and style of optimal demonstration used.
-The good, medium, and worst suboptimal demonstrations consist of state trajectories that go to alternative goals that are a Manhattan distance of 2, 4, and 6 steps away from the true goal $g$.
+The good, medium, and worst suboptimal demonstrations consist of state trajectories that go to alternative goals that are a Manhattan distance of 2, 4, and 6 steps away from the true goal $g$ for the size $10$ and size $20$ gridworlds.
+For the size $30$ gridworld, the alternative goals are a Manhattan distance of 4, 8 and 12 steps away from the goal.
+Experiments with further types of suboptimal demonstrations (e.g. suboptimal demonstrations of the second type, demonstrations with missing states) may be found in the Supplemental Material.